Facing Diabetes: Quality Improvement in Rural South Dakota Project

 - 108 children were educated at the Parkston and Andes Central school districts

-At times, the rural lifestyle and weather can be a barrier, especially in the Dakotas.
-A blizzard may take place on Group Day, or agricultural workers may not want to leave the fields during planting or harvest season.
-During extreme weather, staff members often call patients and tell them to stay home, especially if the patient lives outside of town.
+At times, the rural lifestyle and weather could be a barrier, especially in the Dakotas.
+A blizzard may have taken place on Group Day, or agricultural workers may not have wanted to leave the fields during planting or harvest season.
+During extreme weather, staff members often called patients and told them to stay home, especially if the patient lived outside of town.

 Traveling and school schedules proved to be a barrier as well.
 The Lake Andes clinic is located 50 miles from Parkston, and staff members had to travel to the Lake Andes schools several times a week in order to work with the 4th and 5th graders there.
 Lake Andes and Parkston schools sometimes have different schedules, which can make event planning difficult.

 Be patient and willing to adjust the project until it's successful.
 The project is not hugely revenue-generating at first, and each facility will have different groups of patients with individual schedules and needs.
-The Facing Diabetes Project works best when clinics have people who can invest time into making the project work and will listen to patients' comments or concerns.
+The Facing Diabetes Project worked best when clinics had people who could invest time into making the project work and would listen to patients' comments or concerns.

 Not every area will have a dietitian or behavioral health specialist on staff.
 If unable to hire new staff, you can make the project work with your current staff, since many will already have knowledge of healthy eating.
 For example, the diabetes educator/registered nurse at Avera St. Benedict resigned, so a nurse practitioner was asked to step in.
 Really small healthcare facilities may even be able to run a project similar to the Facing Diabetes Project with a nurse and an advanced practitioner.

 Children and youth

 June 21, 2016

 Date updated or reviewed